-The Victorian membership through active participation has enabled the Association to facilitate this engagement in every corner of the state over the past twelve months.
-I wish to acknowledge the significant investment and support provided by members when hosting these critical events.
+Again, the Victorian membership through active participation has enabled the Association to facilitate quality engagement, demonstrate value for money, and strengthen the AEN value proposition to both state and federal governments.
+I wish to acknowledge the significant investment and support provided by members throughout the year.

-From a federal government view point, I am pleased to report that the Association was successful in securing $6.8 million for a Multi-Industry school based Pre-apprenticeship Support (MIP) pilot, designed to better inform career choice and improve retention.
-The Association’s ability to attract federal funding for what we consider a critical role for group training, is again a significant achievement, and one that presents opportunity for the future.
+From a federal government viewpoint, I am pleased to report the outstanding and ongoing success of the Multi-Industry school-based pre-apprenticeship support (MIPS) pilot project, designed to better inform career choice and improve retention.
+The Association’s ability to attract federal funding is just another example of the Victorian membership creating capacity through collaboration, and opportunities for the future.